And so granny’s meatballs became vegan

 - Peel the garlic and cut it as small as possible.

-- Pour all remaining ingredients including tempeh into a blender and puree coarsely.
+- Pour all remaining ingredients including tempeh into a blender and pulse into chunks.
+Be careful to not over blend.

 - Knead the tempeh dough in a bowl with the onion and garlic.